bershin/Bible/Framework/TypeScript/Readme.md

 ### What is typescript?
 - Superset to javaScript.
 - Program written above javascript.
-- Write clean code easier.
+- Write less error prone & clean code easier.
 - Browser & nodejs Cannot execute typescript directly.
 - TypeScript is a powerful compiler/tool runs on TS to convert into JS.